Ear Falls

 Ear Falls is a township located in Northwestern Ontario, Canada, on the banks of the English River, Lac Seul, Pakwash Lake and Wenesaga Lake.
 It is located along Highway 105, 100 km north of Highway 17 and Vermilion Bay, about halfway between Highway 17 and Red Lake, or about 480 km northwest of Thunder Bay.

 Ear Falls is entirely surrounded by Unorganized Kenora District.
 The closest community to Ear Falls is Wabauskang First Nation, followed by the unincorporated community of Perrault Falls.
+It was first incorporated as an Improvement District in 1970 out of unorganized area.

 Etymology

 There are different versions of how the settlement was named after the eponymous falls.
 The following are three versions of the story found in the museum archives: